Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 1. FENSA & Competent Person Schemes

-Since 2002, all replacement windows and doors must meet UK Building Regulations.
-To avoid every single homeowner having to pay the Council to inspect their new windows, the government created Competent Person Schemes (CPS).
+To avoid every homeowner having to pay their local council (like Test Valley or Basingstoke & Deane) to physically inspect every single window, the government created Competent Person Schemes (CPS).

 2. Do I Need a Compliance Certificate?